CAST-Extend/com.castsoftware.console.kubernetessetup/README.md

 The remaining pod can be placed on any node:
   - aip-node

-ConsoleHost must be set in values.yaml (ConsoleHost.name).
+ConsoleHost must be set in variable ConsoleHost.name defined in values.yaml

-## Pre-requisites

-- Kubernetes
-- helm

 ## Setup